Omega-Network/DiscordPlugin/README.md

 ### Disable commands
 You can disable some commands by removing or leaving some fields blank `""` in the config file.

+### The default prefix is .. remember to change it on settings.json if you're going to use this for multiple servers!

 #### Discord
 * `..chat <text...>` Send a message to the in-game chat